fathimakm/learn_security_with-me/README.md

 ON keyword and the = operator to indicate the column you are joining the tables on.

 `SELECT *
 FROM employees
 RIGHT JOIN machines ON employees.device_id = machines.device_id;`

 `SELECT *
 FROM machines
 RIGHT JOIN employees ON employees.device_id = machines.device_id;`

 -All joins return the records that match on a specified column.
 INNER JOIN will return only these records.
 Outer joins also return all other records from one or both of the tables.
 LEFT JOIN returns all records from the first or left table, RIGHT JOIN returns all records from the second or right table, and FULL OUTER JOIN returns all records from both tables.

 `SELECT *
 FROM employees
 FULL OUTER JOIN machines ON employees.device_id = machines.device_id;`

+- AGGREGATE FUNCTIONS
+(COUNT, SUM, and AVG )

+COUNT returns a single number that represents the number of rows returned from your query.

+AVG returns a single number that represents the average of the numerical data in a column.

+SUM returns a single number that represents the sum of the numerical data in a column.

+`SELECT COUNT(firstname)
+FROM customers
+WHERE country = 'USA';`